-There are some strengths that sound like an asset but in reality should raise a red flag when brought up in a job interview.
-Examples include “I’m a perfectionist,” or “I can multi-task.”
+There are some strengths that sound like an advantage but in reality, should raise a red flag when brought up in a job interview.
+Examples include “I’m a perfectionist,” or “I can multitask.”

 We recommend adding one more to the list: “I’m a workaholic.”